Rainy Day Cruising: The Top 10 Indoor Attractions

 There’s a crazy cruise misconception that all cruise holidays are sunshine holidays.
 Not so.
 As well as the Mediterranean and Caribbean cruises that will always be popular with the sun-seeking set you’ve also got Baltic, Transatlantic and Alaskan cruises, cruises down the Norwegian Fjords and even cruises around our own British Isles – plus much more.

-It’s pretty much a case of, if you can get to it by water, you can cruise to it, with sunshine cruises being just one type of holiday available.
+It’s pretty much a case of, if you can get to it by water, you can cruise to it, with sunshine cruises being only one type of holiday out of the many available.

 Of course, no cruise can guarantee wall-to-wall sunshine alongside the all-inclusive dining and West End style shows; even cruises to the Caribbean, Mexico or the Indian Ocean could find themselves hit by unexpected showers, especially during rainy season (hence the name!).

 So what is there to do on a cruise ship if the sun loungers and swimming pools are out of bounds?